Tube Guitar Amp Troubleshooting

 My next step is to take DC voltage readings starting at the filter caps (B+1, B+2, B+3).
 It's good to have a baseline voltage chart for your amps so you know what voltage to expect.
 A higher than normal B+ reading can be caused by a non-functional tube that's not drawing current from the power supply.
 A lower than normal reading can be caused by a tube that is pulling too much current which can be caused by a bias problem.

 Next is the power tube closest to the power transformer.
 For octal power tubes (8 pins) I look for 5.7 to 6.9v AC heater voltage between socket pins 2 and 7.
 Tube socket pins are normally numbered from the socket index (slot or pin gap) clockwise.
-The power tube pins 3 (plate) and 4 (screen) should have high voltage DC and pin 5 should pop when probed with the meter but indicate 0 volts.
+The power tube pins 3 (plate) and 4 (screen) should have high voltage DC and pin 5 (grid) should pop when probed with the meter.
+For fixed bias amps the grid should show a negative voltage but cathode biased amps will indicate 0 volts on the grid.
 Pin 8 (cathode) will show 0 volts in fixed bias amps or show voltage between 10 to 25 volts DC in cathode biased amps.
 If you don't hear a pop when probing the grid (pin 5) then you have a problem somewhere between that power tube and speaker.
 The first thing to try is to replace the tube.

 Blown power tube screen resistors are a common cause of weak or nasty sounding output.
 When a power tube blows it can short the tube's plate to the screen and blow the screen resistor.
 A blown screen resistor will normally fail open with infinite resistance.
 The amp can operate with one power tube but it will sound weak and funky.
 When you replace the blown tube it will still function poorly because the blown screen resistor will not allow any voltage to the screens so the amp will sound different than with the blown tube but still not sound good due the huge output imbalance between the good tube and the tube with no screen voltage.
 Measure the resistance from both ends of the screen resistor and subtract the difference to get the actual screen resistor resistance.
 You need to measure this way because the resistor is connected to the power supply on one end.